DianaAleksieieva/dirt_signal_nyc/README.md

 ## Methodology

 CleanSight NYC uses several public datasets, such as NYC 311 sanitation complaints, monthly DSNY waste tonnage records, trash can locations, and pedestrian traffic, to investigate the problems and extent of New York City’s trash situation.
 The 311 trash-related complaints dataset contains over 1.7 million requests.
 We used reports submitted between January 2010 and December 2025 to analize complaint types and density by neighborhood.
 Complaints were categorized into major issue types, including trash collection, litter baskets, and street sweeping, to allow comparison across different kinds of sanitation problems.

-For spatial analysis and visualization, individual complaints were aggregated at the New York City census tract level
+For spatial analysis and visualization, individual complaints were aggregated at the New York City census tract level.
 Monthly DSNY tonnage data is also included to better understand the extent of cleanup.
 This dataset captures the amount of waste collected each month, by waste category, and by community area.
 Tonnage values ​​were analyzed both overall and normalized by population.
 Geographic boundaries were obtained from census tracts and OpenStreetMap neighborhood shapefiles.
 To assess sanitation infrastructure, DSNY trash can location data was overlaid on complaint and problem layers.
 In addition, pedestrian counts were used as an indicator of human activity and foot traffic, which helps analyze sanitation problems driven by pedestrian volume.
 Analytics have been added to the "analysis" dashboard.
 Spatial analysis is presented using several interactive map layers.
 These include complaint density maps, waste tonnage maps, and a dominant problem layer that assigns the most frequently reported sanitation problem to each neighborhood.

 ## Key Findings

-__Volume of Household Waste__
+__Volume of Household Waste__\
 The analysis shows that boroughs such as Queens, Staten Island, and Brooklyn have higher per capita waste tonnage than Manhattan.
 The reasons for this may be the type of housing.
 In private homes, there is more space for garbage collection, so people buy more and end up throwing away more.
 In areas with high population density, people have less space per capita, so they accumulate less garbage, and the tonnage of waste is lower.

-__311 Patterns of Sanitation Complaints__
+__311 Patterns of Sanitation Complaints__\
 Littering problems dominate the complaint data compared to complaints about street cleaning and problems with trash cans.
 This does not mean that there are fewer problems with street litter.
 People simply do not complain about problems in their neighborhood, while problems with litter near their own homes are the subject of many complaints.
 In some neighborhoods, an entire year may include only a few complaints about cleaning, even if the neighborhood actually has significant street litter problems.

-__Neighborhood-specific sanitation issues__
+__Neighborhood-specific sanitation issues__\
 Most often, residents of the districts report complaints that garbage is not collected.
 Therefore, the problem of uncollected garbage is predominant over the problems of the layer map.
 Some neighborhoods have problems with complaints about garbage cans.
 After analyzing the density of garbage cans in these districts, it can be said that the presence of one can may not be enough in some areas because they still suffer from overflow.

 ## Our Solutions

-Make sanitation data visible.
+* Make sanitation data visible.
 The platform allows residents to investigate sanitation complaints in their own neighborhoods.
 By comparing the complaints registered with the daily conditions on the streets, users can conclude that the sanitation department is not receiving enough reports to influence improvements.

-Encourage more people to report sanitation issues.
+* Encourage more people to report sanitation issues.
 Adding complaints to the 311 database allows for documentation of residents’ dissatisfaction with the cleanliness of the streets.
 Without adding complaints, these issues will not be addressed.

-Promote the sanitation features of the 311 service.
+* Promote the sanitation features of the 311 service.
 Advertising and showcasing the features for reporting street sweeping, street litter, and overflowing bins will help engage more people in monitoring the cleanliness status.

-By analyzing the data visualization in their own neighborhood, the project shows the need for greater involvement of residents.
+* By analyzing the data visualization in their own neighborhood, the project shows the need for greater involvement of residents.
 In the future, volunteer initiatives can be provided to increase cleanliness reports.

-Pointing out issues to the Sanitation Department and neighborhood policymakers.
+* Pointing out issues to the Sanitation Department and neighborhood policymakers.
 The interactive platform allows you to analyze problems in the New York City census tract, showing where infrastructure problems exist, what complaints are most common, and where household waste levels are highest.
 By identifying areas with consistently high complaint rates or high volumes of waste, the project helps determine where DSNY needs to allocate more resources to combat litter.

-The platform also aims to create programs to reduce household waste.
+* The platform also aims to create programs to reduce household waste.
 By visualizing how much household waste is collected in each neighborhood, we motivate residents to reconsider their habits of accumulating unnecessary things and then throwing them away.
 Local organizations can use this data to plan education campaigns aimed at reducing waste in areas with high trash tonnage.

 ## About Us: